SJoCurtis/web-dev-hw/project-2/README.md

 2. A struggle was photos, I have my photos saved in my photos folder.
 I just cant get them to work from there.

 3. I think my webpage is ugly, but it has a little more potential than it did prior to this week.

+### Week Three
+*I hate everything* So this has actually been the worst week.
+Like in so many different ways.
+I was behind, late, and stressed with everything.
+Finals.
+Bad personal life things.
+Meh.
+Shh.
+Not a fan of this week and this project was just an added stressor.
+But hey it done and its not on fire so theres that I guess.